 LocationFlinders Dr, Bedford Park SA 5042, Australia

-From the architect.
+Text description provided by the architects.
 The Woodhead designed Flinders Centre for Innovation in Cancer was commissioned last month on the 26th April.

 It is the first integrated cancer treatment and research facility in South Australia, and the first centre in the world to have a connection with Lance Armstrong and the Livestrong organisation.